mscook/SeqFindR/README.rst

 **What problems may this approach cause?** I'm still looking into it...

 Fine grain configuration
 ------------------------

-As of the 04/07/13 SeqFindR can read a configuartion file.
-At the moment you can only redefine the default category colors.
+SeqFindR can read a configuartion file.
+At the moment you can only redefine the category colors (suppose you want to use a set of fixed colors instead of the deault randomly generated).
 The configuration file is expected to expand in the future.

 To define category colors::